 STORING LIGHT, 2014

-An interactive object where the light depicts the color from an image, depicting one of many candlelight vigils of the 43 Mexican missing students in 2014.
+Storing Light is an interactive object where as a person gets close to the jar, the light starts reading the color from an image depicting one of many candlelight vigils for the 43 Mexican students that went missing in 2014.

 Storing Light is an interactive project where the light depicts the color from an image, depicting one of many candlelight vigils of the 43 Mexican missing students, translating into artificial light and shown in a closed container so as to trigger implicit memory.
 It attempts to capture the urgency and sadness surrounding the 43 missing students.